etaletai13/Node-FsFinder/README.md

 In this example fs finder looks for all files in base directories recursively with '.coffee' in their name.
 Asterisk is just shortcut for regexp '[0-9a-zA-Z/.-_ ]+' so you can also use regexp in mask.

-Only thing what you have to do, is enclose your regex into <>.
+The only thing you have to do is enclose your regex into <>.

 ```
 var files = Finder.from(baseDir).findFiles('temp/<[0-9]+>.tmp');		// files in temp directories with numbers in name and .tmp extension